sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_31_FlipflopQuiz/Quiz01.md

 **Description**

-a) When S = 1 and R =0 and assume Q’ = 1, the inputs of First NAND gate will be both 1.
-So the output Q will be 0, as it is the output of a NAND gate.

-b) When S = 1 and R =0 and assume Q’ = 1, the inputs of First NAND gate will be both 1.
-So the output Q will be 0, as it is the output of a NAND gate.

-c) When S = 1 and R =0 and assume Q’ = 1, the inputs of First NAND gate will be both 1.
-So the output Q will be 0, as it is the output of a NAND gate.

-d) When S = 1 and R =0 and assume Q’ = 1, the inputs of First NAND gate will be both 1.
+When S = 1 and R =0 and assume Q’ = 1, the inputs of First NAND gate will be both 1.
 So the output Q will be 0, as it is the output of a NAND gate.

 ---
 ---